Jemtaly/QAPy/README.md

 Compile a program and write the constraints, witness generation functions, and public entry names to files.

 positional arguments:
-  program     The program to compile.
+  program     path of the source code

 options:
   -h, --help  show this help message and exit
-  -g GATES    The file to write the constraints to.
-(Default: a.gates) -f FUNCS    The file to write the witness generation functions to.
-(Default: a.funcs) -n NAMES    The file to write the public entry names to.
-(Default: a.names)
+  -g GATES    path to write the constraints to (default: a.gates) -f FUNCS    path to write the witness generation functions to (default: a.funcs) -n NAMES    path to write the public entry names to (default: a.names)
 ```

 ### Setup